digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 - does it need a projector (what resolution/lumen etc.)?
 - best is to name the exact model.
 Looks professional, but in most cases, you get something else ;(

+### consumables
+- do you need consumables for the installation?
+- things that can't be shipped because they are marked as dangerous? e.g chemicals, gasses etc
+- e.g. cable ties?

+### componets (technological and others) to be provided by the artist
+- make a list of components (eventually document every single part/element photographically)

 ### lighting
-- what kind of light is required for optimal presentation.
-Spot, wall washer, profiles?
+- what kind of light setting is required for optimal presentation. spots, wall washer, profiles?

 ### sound
 - is it a loud piece?